eduMFA/eduMFA/doc/tokens/authentication_modes.rst

   can handle the cryptographic challenge accordingly.
 * The PUSH and TiQR token types implement the ``outofband`` mode.
   With a PUSH token, the authentication step also consists of two steps:
-  In a first step, the user triggers a challenge. privacyIDEA pushes the challenge to the user's smartphone app.
-In a second step, the user approves the challenge on their phone, and the app responds to the challenge by communicating with the privacyIDEA server on behalf of the user.
+  In a first step, the user triggers a challenge. eduMFA pushes the challenge to the user's smartphone app.
+In a second step, the user approves the challenge on their phone, and the app responds to the challenge by communicating with the eduMFA server on behalf of the user.
-  The plugin periodically queries privacyIDEA to check if the challenge has been answered correctly and the authentication is valid.
+  The plugin periodically queries eduMFA to check if the challenge has been answered correctly and the authentication is valid.
   In this case the "client_mode" is set to ``poll``, so that the plugin knows, that it needs to poll for the response to the challenge.